Black History Month 2025

 In observance of Black History Month, Niagara Catholic has provided the Diverse Saints Quilt Kit for every school and the Catholic Education Centre, depicting the many diverse Catholic saints throughout history.
 These quilts will be displayed as the foundation for learning about the contribution of Black saints to our faith.

 At St. Augustine Catholic Elementary School, students will learn about their patron saint, St. Augustine of Hippo.
-Other schools are sharing information about Black history and accomplishments on announcements, through projects, and programming.
+Other schools are sharing information about Black history and accomplishments on announcements, through projects, activities, and programming.

 All through the month, Niagara Catholic will showcase good news stories coming from schools on our website www.niagaracatholic.ca and on social media, Facebook and Instagram.
 We encourage you to check often to see the things that are happening in our schools throughout Black History Month and the school year.